Second Battle of N'Djamena

-The Second Battle of N'Djamena was large scale and bloody battle during the Chadian-Libyan conflict.
+The Second Battle of N'Djamena was a large scale and bloody battle during the Chadian-Libyan conflict.
 While initially fought between Chadian proxies, it eventually resulted in Libya's direct intervention, and was Gaddafi's first military victory in the conflict.

 Background

 The First Battle of N'Djamena was fought from February to March in 1979, resulting in the Kano Accord being brokered by the OAU, primarily Nigeria, and France.
 As a result, Goukouni Oueddei was made interim head of state, and Hissène Habré made minister of defense.